vikramaH/links/Great_Links.md

 ***COULOMB*** 3D Electric Field Simulation Software

-Integrated Engineering Software, Inc.
+Integrated Engineering Software, Inc. (not a freeware)
-Request a Quote
-Image of COULOMB 3D Electric Field Simulation Software

 COULOMB is INTEGRATED's powerful 3D electric design and analysis software.
 COULOMB is well suited for applications where the design requires a large open field analysis and exact modeling of the boundaries.
 COULOMB combines the capabilities to analyze corona ring & partial discharge effects, electric field stress, lightning, transient events, maximum field strength and dielectric breakdown, among others,